 I woke early this morning, took one last walk to the Thames and said goodbye to London (“Look kids!
 Big Ben!
 Parliament!”)

-I arrived in Oxford a bit later that morning.
+I arrived in Oxford a bit later in the morning.
 Oxford is a lovely, inspirational, aspirational city.
 The weight of the years grounds her in grand heavy halls, while her graceful spires raise her up in adulation.
 Her many colleges evoke recurrent architectural themes honoring the glories of ages past and a future unknown.
 Her beauty is eternal, for one age and all.

 After arrival, I tried to check in at Balliol College, where I was to stay in one of the dorm rooms, but the room was not yet ready, so I instead joined a walking tour of the town.
 Theo is a recent graduate, who studied literature at Oxford.
 He is unemployed at the moment, and doesn’t know quite what he would like to do with his life.
 But, for now, he gives a wicked tour!
 He reviewed the history of the town, and pointed out many sites such as a pub where Clinton didn’t inhale and some of the buildings used in Harry Potter.
-It was a free tour and well worth every pence! (don’t worry!
-I tipped!)
+It was a free tour and well worth every pence! (don’t worry – I tipped!)

 After the tour I settled into my room, which was purely functional, but clean.
 It had a gorgeous view of the quad and the Balliol College Chapel.